Prevention Services

 Less is More

 Help school staff understand trauma, how trauma affects behavior, how to look for indicators that something may be going on with a student, and how to be a safe space to allow students to share.
-The training also instructs staff on how to effectively partner with CACGROC during their response to a situation.
+The training also instructs staff on how to effectively partner with the CAC during their response to a situation.

 90 Min